tlavastida/LearnedDuals/README.md

 Code is provided as is.

+See Section 4 of [the paper](https://openreview.net/pdf?id=kB8eks2Edt8) for details on the experiments.
+Datasets can be downloaded from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php)

 ## Overview

 The code files can be roughly split into two groups: algorithm implementations + utility code and code for running the experiments.

 ### Implementation + Utility Code Files

 | File name | Description |
 | ----------- | ----------- |